dougcunha/GitTools/README.md

 - `--push-untracked`, `-pu`: Push untracked branches to the remote repository
 - `--automatic`, `-a`: Run the command without user interaction (useful for scripts)
 - `--no-fetch`, `-nf`: Do not fetch from remote before checking repositories
-- `--no-submodules`, `-ns`: Do not include submodules during repository scanning

 #### Behavior